EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time

 Quantitative evaluation results. (a) Shows the angular velocity (49.83 °/s to 393.21 °/s) and acceleration (70.41 °/s2 to 1121.32 °/s2) characteristics of DM-1 to DM-8 sequences (each 5 s long). (b) Compares the ape and rpe metrics across DM-1 to DM-8 sequences with increasing angular velocities. (c) Compares the ape and rpe metrics for LD-10 to LD-80 sequences of increasing durations (10 s to 80 s).

 Qualitative comparison of panoramic mapping results on the DM-4 sequence with high angular velocity.
 CMax-SLAM's result exhibits significant ghosting artifacts and double edges in structures, indicating severe rotation estimation errors under high-dynamic motion.
 These artifacts are particularly visible in the zoomed-in regions, where single structures appear multiple times due to inconsistent motion estimates.
-In contrast, EROAM produces a high-resolution panorama with sharp details and precisely aligned structures, demonstrating accurate rotation estimation throughout the sequence.
+In contrast, EROAM produces a panorama with sharp details and precisely aligned structures, demonstrating accurate rotation estimation throughout the sequence.

 Comparison of rotational state estimation on the LD-80 sequence.
 The top row shows the complete 80 s trajectories for roll, pitch, and yaw angles, where CMax-SLAM exhibits significant consistency issues and deviates from ground truth starting from 40 s.
 The bottom row presents detailed views between 10 s and 15 s, revealing that CMax-SLAM's estimation already shows noticeable errors even in this early stage.
 In contrast, EROAM maintains consistent accuracy throughout the entire sequence, closely aligning with ground truth in both global and local perspectives.